JonMercer/lineupproject/product-planning/FURPS+.md

   **BASIC**

-  -Count Up- When a patient signs in, the button up is pressed and total number goes up -Count Down- When a patient leaves after seeing the doctor, or misses their spot the total number goes down -Reset- To reset the machine after update or at the end of the day.
+  -Count Up When a patient signs in, the button up is pressed and total number goes up -Count Down** When a patient leaves after seeing the doctor, or misses their spot the total number goes down -Reset To reset the machine after update or at the end of the day.
 Also resets total number.
-  -Update- Updates the newest version of the software to the machine
+  -Update Updates the newest version of the software to the machine

   -Calender- When checking in from the app, open a secondary tab to view what special events this business may have coming up.these events may be added via login on our site or linked through fb